Last updated February 27, 2023

 You don’t have to be Irish to celebrate St. Patrick’s Day.
 You also don’t have to have a pot of gold to get into all the St. Patrick’s Day action this March 17.
 Let’s face it, we all want to have fun, but no one wants to shell out too much green.

-According to the National Retail Federation, last year Americans planned to spend approximately $5.9 billion on St. Patrick’s Day festivities.
+According to the National Retail Federation, in 2018 Americans planned to spend approximately $5.9 billion on St. Patrick’s Day festivities.
 To help you minimize the amount you spend, we’ve put together these easy tips to help you save money on your St. Patrick’s Day celebration.

 Use your military discounts